 Students may not bring food to the Centre and will have no access to the kitchen.
 Meals are prepared by volunteers and are served buffet-style in the dining rooms.
 Since it is not possible to comply with special requests or to take into account the food preferences of every student, students are asked to kindly accept the simple vegetarian food served.
 Fasting is not permitted.
 If you must follow a special diet, prescribed for medical reasons, or if you have allergies or food intolerances, you must state this when registering (in the Comments section at the bottom of the application form), so that organizers have enough time to study your application and see whether they can accommodate it.
 If information of this kind is provided too late, or only when you arrive at the Centre, we may not have the time or the resources to consider it and assess your participation in the course.

 Smokers are reminded that smoking is not permitted at the Centre, and if the student arrives with cigarettes, they must be deposited with the management.
 In addition, since most accommodation is shared, and since all students meditate side by side in the meditation hall, it is requested of smokers to make an effort before arrival to eliminate cigarette odours from their personal belongings.
-All items being brought to the Centre (clothing, shawls, blankets etc.) should have been washed, or at least aerated, before arrival.
+All items being brought to the Centre (clothing, shawls, blankets etc.) should have been washed before arrival.

 PLEASE BRING THE FOLLOWING: